trychlos/pwix-app-edit/README.md

 # pwix:app-edit

+__As of 2025, June, 28th, this package is obsoleted in favor of [pwix:app-pages-edit](https://github.com/trychlos/pwix-app-pages-edit)__

 ## What is it ?

 A package which helps an application to manage inline editable documents.
 It relies on `pwix:core-app` and extends the `CoreApp.RunContext` class with a `IAppEditable` interface.